Opylpoils/website/content/english/_index.md

 ---
 # banner
-banner:
-  title : "Vanessa Pena <br> Educatrice canin "
+bannerTitle : "Vanessa Pena <br> Educatrice canin "

 # about
 about: